 The description also stated that it could be air dried and painted with acrylic paint.
 I thought it was worth a go

-However, it’s a little difficult to get hold of Scola in larger quanities.
-So on reflection, I think I would have been better off choosing something like Craftsmart Natural Air Dry Clay.
+However, it’s a little difficult to get hold of Scola in larger quantities.
+So on reflection, I think I would have been better off choosing something like Amaco Stonex White Clay.

-You can buy this in 10lb bags, which makes a bit more sense in the long run.
+You can buy this in 5 or 25lb bags, which makes a bit more sense in the long run.
 The makers describe it as being suitable for lots of purposes, including wheel throwing.
 And it has good reviews.

 First Impressions of Air Dry Clay….